 All-inclusive experience + reviews

-Turkey in September, in our opinion, is a wonderful opportunity to treat yourself to an all-inclusive experience (that usually tends to be astronomically expensive) at a reduced rate.
+Turkey in September, in my opinion, is a wonderful opportunity to treat yourself to an all-inclusive experience (that usually tends to be astronomically expensive) at a reduced rate.
 Don’t believe the rumor that hotels “kill” the all-inclusive program come September (or, at least, cut the things provided): It’s simply not true.

 Child-friendly hotels